 Photography Location Access

-For starters, until you gain a little experience and create a portfolio, you can “take advantage” of the many airshows that take place both in the country and abroad.
-If there is an airfield in the area where you live, you can go and take photos of those who fly there, obviously with their consent.
+In order to gain a little experience and create a portfolio, you can “take advantage” of the many airshows that take place both in the country and abroad.
+If there is an airfield in the area where you live, go there and take photos of those who fly there, obviously with their consent.
 Visiting a museum or an airport that has a spotting area can be a good source for photo subjects.
 Perhaps the simplest way is to take photos of an aircraft flying over the area where you live (contrail spotting); you can do this by following flight paths, altitude, speed and plane type using sites like flightradar.com or radarbox.com.

 This a vast domain and there is much more that can be said about each topic, but we will do this in articles dedicated to each point discussed above.